Hi, I'm Darren Umbsaar!

 I have also gained much valuable conceptual insight into painting techniques from several online sources, especially YouTube.
 One of my favourite YouTube channels is "Draw Mix Paint" by Mark Carder.
 Mark is a master at his craft in both being a painter and a teacher.
 He conveys not just the methods but also the attitudes and perspectives that you need to adopt in order to paint realism effectively.
 His emphasis is on value and "colour-checking" especially, as well as maintaining a level of abstraction (even in realism!) so that once you step back and view the painting from several meters away, the whole thing comes together.
 And that's something that I am striving to incorporate into my own work more recently--the painting doesn't need to be hyper realistic when viewed up close, but rather it's about how it "appears" when you step back and let that added distance fill in the gaps of the imagination.
 Also, I am indebted to Andrew Tischler, an amazing New Zealand-based realist oil painter, who's landscape paintings have been a huge source of inspiration.
 Not only are his paintings inspiring, but his YouTube tutorials have been the primary source for me in learning how to paint with oils.

-All I can say is I'm going to be a painter no matter what for the rest of my life, and I will always be trying to improve and to bring an extra bit of beauty to the world.
+All I can say is I'm going to be a painter no matter what for the rest of my life, and I will always be trying to improve and to express myself.

 Thanks for reading!